My attempt at answering the questions and addressing the comments that I receive most frequently:

 What kind of camera do you have?
 How did you learn to use it?

 I am not a professional photographer, and shoot candid photos almost exclusively.
 Sometimes my photos are great, sometimes not.
 I am self taught mainly through trial and error.
 My goal is to capture moments and sometimes I am able to capture them beautifully, but not always.
-My camera is a Nikon D90 and I use a variety of lenses, but usually a Sigma 50 mm 1.4.
+Since fall 2012 I have been shooting with a Nikon D600 (before that I had a D90) and I use a variety of lenses, but usually a Sigma 50 mm 1.4.
 I use Adobe Photoshop Lightroom to make minor edits to my photographs but I usually prefer the appearance of an unedited photo.
 You can find everything that I use listed in my little Amazon shop.
 The first step to taking better photographs is to learn enough of the basics so that you can take your camera out of auto mode.
 I highly recommend the book Exposure.

 How would you describe the method of homeschooling you use?